The North Face Venture 2

 |Columbia Watertight II||$60||13 oz.||Hiking/daily use||2L Omni-Tech||No||Yes|

-The budget end of the rain jacket market isn’t short on options, but the Venture 2 offers a pretty solid mix of price and build quality.
-A long-time competitor is Marmot’s PreCip, which is now called the “PreCip Eco” thanks to a new recycled and PFC-free face fabric for 2019.
-The two jackets share a lot in common: 2.5-layer constructions, pocket layouts, and features like pit zips and adjustable hoods.
+The budget end of the rain jacket market has a number of options, and a long-time competitor is Marmot’s PreCip.
+Now called the “PreCip Eco” thanks to a recycled and PFC-free face fabric, these two jackets share a lot in common: 2.5-layer constructions, pocket layouts, and features like pit zips and adjustable hoods.
 The Marmot gets the edge in weight at 10.1 ounces compared with 11.6 ounces for The North Face, and it’s a better option for hiking with mesh hand pockets to help with ventilation.
-Finally, the PreCip has a better track record in water protection and doesn’t cost any more (technically, it’s an additional $1), which is why it beats out the Venture as our favorite budget rain jacket.
+Finally, the PreCip has a better track record in water protection and doesn’t cost much more (an additional $1), which is why it beats out the Venture as our favorite budget rain jacket.